Manjiri-here/Kubernetes/Kubernetes Architecture.md

 - CCM is an **open-source** utility (it has a GitHub repo).
 - You can write custom code for your cloud provider.
 - **Not needed** for on-premise Kubernetes; only used when running on cloud.

+## 📌 Notes

+- **Nodes**
+  - Nodes are like EC2 instances or servers.

+- **Pod**
+  - A Pod is like a boundary.
+  - Inside your Pod, the container will be sitting and inside the container, your application will be running.
+  - You launch a Pod on any one of the nodes.
+  - A Pod is an **encapsulation**—it creates an environment to run a container.
+  - It’s a **good practice** to launch **one container per Pod**, not more.
+You can have agents inside, but not more containers.

+- **kubectl**
+  - Command Line Interface for Kubernetes (K8s).